Treating Detector Systematics via a Likelihood Free Inference Method: Modeling Variations in Detector Response via Likelihood-Free Inference

-The posterior distributions, $P(\vb{\alpha}_k|\vb{x}_j,\vb{y}_j)$, can be acquired from a classifier that estimates the posterior probability for an event with parameters $\vb{x}_j,\vb{y}_j$ to the belong to MC set $k$.
+This relationship holds under the assumption that the initial MC sample before the application of the detector response has been drawn from the same distribution of true event properties.
+A detailed derivation of this relationship can be found in \cref{sec:posterior-ratio-derivation}.
+The posterior distributions, $P(\bs{\alpha}_k|\vb{x}_j,\vb{y}_j)$, can be acquired from a classifier that estimates the posterior probability for an event with parameters $\vb{x}_j,\vb{y}_j$ to belong to the MC set $k$.
 This means that we can translate the task of finding the re-weighting factors into a \emph{classification task}.
 Such an inference method, where probability distributions are learned as a ratio of posteriors from a classifier, is also known as a \emph{likelihood-free inference} method.
-Such methods are widely applied in different fields of statistical inference such as event reconstructions \cite{FreeDOM}.
+Such methods are applied in different fields of statistical inference such as event reconstructions \cite{FreeDOM}.